dennisss/dacha/pkg/vision/mocap/doc/host_software.md

-# Motion Capture : Host Software Design
+# Optical Motion Capture : Host Software Design

 This page covers important details about the design of the software running on the host machine to combine the data from many cameras.